Weezer: Raditude and Hurley (2009–2013)

 Weezer toured with Blink-182 in 2009, including an August 30 stop at the Virgin Festival at Merriweather Post Pavilion in Columbia, Maryland.
-Drummer Josh Freese joined Weezer on a temporary basis to play drums on the tour, while Pat Wilson switched to guitar.
+Drummer Josh Freese joined Weezer on a temporary basis to play drums on the tour, while Wilson switched to guitar.
 Wilson said in an interview for Yahoo!
 Music that Cuomo wanted "to be active and more free on stage and him having guitar on was an impediment."
 Freese stated he was a Weezer fan and did not want to pass up the opportunity to play with the band.

-On August 18, 2009 Weezer released the first single for their upcoming album, "If You're Wondering If I Want You To".
+On August 18, 2009, Weezer released the first single for their upcoming album, "If You're Wondering If I Want You To".
 The song peaked at No. 81 on the Billboard Hot 100.
-The title of the album was called Raditude which was a suggestion from actor Rainn Wilson.

-Raditudes album artwork was revealed on September 11, featuring a National Geographic contest-winning photograph of a jumping dog named Sidney.
+The album was titled Raditude which was a suggestion from actor Rainn Wilson.
+Raditude's album artwork was revealed on September 11, featuring a National Geographic contest-winning photograph of a jumping dog named Sidney.
 The record's release was pushed to November 3, 2009, where it debuted as the seventh best-selling album of the week on the Billboard 200 chart.
 The band scheduled tour dates in December 2009 extending into early 2010 to coincide with the new album's release.
 On December 6, 2009, Cuomo was injured when his tour bus crashed in Glen, New York due to black ice.
 Cuomo suffered three broken ribs and internal bleeding, and his assistant broke two ribs.
 His wife, baby daughter, and their nanny were also on the bus, but they escaped injury.
 Weezer cancelled the remaining 2009 tour dates the following day.
 The band resumed touring on January 20, 2010.